ibm-cloud-docs/hlf-support/console-ocp-about.md

 ## Supported Platforms
 {: #console-ocp-about-prerequisites}

-The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0 can be deployed with the Kubernetes distributions on the following platforms:
+The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0 supports Fabric 2.2.3 or higher.
+It can be deployed with the Kubernetes distributions on the following platforms:

 | Kubernetes distribution | Version | Hardware |  Tested configuration|
 |----|----|----|-----|